ckmah/rbp-binding-profiler/README.md

 # rbp-binding-profiler

 ## Setup
-Requires `Python 3.6 and Anaconda`.
+Requires `Python 3.6` and Anaconda.

 1. Install dependencies with file with `pip install -r requirements.txt`
 2. Create and activate virtual environment with `kipoi ` env utility.